Online TEFL Certification Courses

 Also, take note if you'll have access to a tutor throughout your studies.
 Studying online can feel isolating and having a TEFL tutor who can provide feedback on assignments, lesson planning, and classroom observation can improve your teaching abilities.

-If you’re ready to start researching programs, start by checking out these best online TEFL courses!
+If you’re ready to start researching programs, start by checking out these best online TEFL courses below!

 Pros of Online TEFL Courses

 Lower cost: Online TEFL courses generally cost a lot less than on-site programs.
 The prices of online courses are determined by the number of hours and the value of the certificate.
 For example, a prestigious university’s TEFL program will cost more than a private company’s program.

 More flexibility: Online classes allow you to read, complete assignments, and take the tests around your own schedule.
 If you work full-time or don’t have consistent blocks of free time to dedicate to on-site programs, then an online TEFL course is a great option.
 Unlike on-site programs (which run for about 4 weeks), online programs usually run for 2-3 months.
 As long as you have an Internet connection and a way to type your assignments, you can work from anywhere.

 Cons of Online TEFL Courses